French Charcuterie Board + Video

 I added simple fall touches to my kitchen this year.
 For the last part of summer, I went through every part of my house and purged as I’ve just been craving a more uncluttered home.
 After writing my book last year, there were so many things that were pushed aside (literally, in every corner of my house) so it feels good to have a fresh start.

-I added a new piece of art in my kitchen, a piece I found for only a couple of dollars at a thrift shop.
+Plus I added a new piece of art, this stunning oil painting, in my kitchen, a piece I found for only a couple of dollars at a thrift shop.

 Charcuterie Board Styling

-I bought this blond wooden pedestal board (large) and thought it would be the perfect thing to have a charcuterie board on.
+I bought this blond wooden pedestal board (large) and thought it would be the perfect item to have a charcuterie board on.

 Because I didn’t know if this board was food safe, I covered it with a piece of parchment paper.
 This is my favorite brand.